 So what is brand trust?
 How can you relay this to your customer?
 What can you do in order for people to consider your business as credible and reliable?
 These are critical questions that may lead you towards tactical thinking to ensure your best foot is always put forward.

 Be clear on how your products and services are invaluable.
 What are your unique selling points (USPs)?
 What do your customers value most about your service?
 Do you have statistics to back these claims?
 (If you need help in gathering and analysing this data, the University of Notre Dame, Illinois professor Dr Joe Urbany shares his practical insights here).

-Very few businesses are one of a kind.
+Very few businesses are one of a kind and truly understand what makes a brand trustworthy in this day and age.
 Unless you can pinpoint what makes your business unique in an abundant world of competitors, you cannot target your sales efforts successfully.
-It’s easy to fall in love with your own product or service, forgetting why your customers truly need you and why they chose you instead if your competitors.
+It’s easy to fall in love with your own product or service, forgetting why your customers truly need you and why they chose you instead of your competitors.
 You don’t operate in a vacuum, so asking your customers for feedback and getting them involved in your business in a positive way will generate positive results.
 You can’t build credibility without your audience.

 An engaged and happy customer will always be your best advocate.
 Customer-generated reviews are a form of social proof and are tremendously influential in persuading people to convert.
 72% of buyers say positive reviews make them trust a business more (BrightLocal ‘14), while 88% of customers trust online reviews as much as a personal recommendation (BrightLocal ’14).
 In the instance of reviews both the quantity and quality matter.
 Reviews have the ability to provide a large amount of information which allow customers to base their decision (HBR).